Shoaib-2/Sorting-Visualization/README.md

 •	Researching about using different sorting systems.
 •	Researching about how to visualize different algorithms in JavaScript.

-Expected outcomes:
+outcomes:
-By the end of project, the complete system designing of the searching and sorting algorithm with animation and visualization will be completed with extra features to make it user friendly and intuitive for lecturers and students.
+The complete system designing of the searching and sorting algorithm with animation and visualization is completed with extra features to make it user friendly and intuitive for lecturers and students.